LuisAlejandro/agoras/docs/facebook.rst

 Publish a Facebook post
 -----------------------

 This command will publish a post on the ``--facebook-object-id``, which must be authorized by ``--facebook-access-token``. ``--status-text`` is the text of your post and can contain URLs that are going to be formatted into clickable links.
-In facebook post can have a maximum of 63206 characters, so be careful not to exceed it.
+A facebook post can have a maximum of 63206 characters, so be careful not to exceed it.
 You can also add up to 4 images in your post using ``--status-image-url-1``, ``--status-image-url-2``, ``--status-image-url-3`` and ``--status-image-url-4``, which must be URLs that point to downloadable images.
 ::

       python -m agoras.cli publish \